Choosing The Best Settings For Your Broadcast (FPS, Bitrate, Resolution)

 - Do not run any CPU-intensive apps on the computer while streaming; preferably, do not run anything else.

-- The display FPS should be the same that you defined in settings.
+- The display FPS should be the same figure that you defined in settings.

 - The “Encoding Overloaded!” message should never appear.